A module for monitoring teaching and learning, with analysis to inform improvements and provide evidence for good governance.

 How do we know that staff are making progress in a particular area?

-Are we being fair with our formal observations?
+Are we being fair with our lesson visits?

 How many times have we looked at books this term?